montefiore-ai/alan-registration/README.md

 ## Workflow

 #### Submitting a request
-When a user submits a request to use the Alan cluster, an e-mail will be send to the cluster administrator.
+When a user submits a request to use the Alan cluster, an e-mail will be sent to the cluster administrator.

 The cluster administrator will have the option to either approve or deny the user's request.